shuding/delay/README.md

 ## ...

-You could rename the `$` function to avoid any conflict with jQuery.
+You could rename the `_` function to avoid conflicts.
 Or just using it under a wrapper scope.

 ## About